cameraui/docs/automations/index.md

 ## Passing values between steps

-Steps hand values to each other through **variables**.
-A node that produces something offers **Add output variable** in its settings: give it a name, and every step wired after it can use that value. **Variables** on a step lists what is available to it, so if a field says nothing is there, the node it should come from is not connected yet.
+Steps hand values on through **variables**.
+A node that produces something offers **Add output variable** in its settings: name it, and every step wired after it can use the value. **Variables** on a step lists what is available; if it is empty, the source node isn't connected yet.

-Write a variable as <span v-pre>`{{name}}`</span> wherever a field takes text, for example a notification body that greets the person the camera recognized.
+Write a variable as <span v-pre>`{{name}}`</span> in any text field.
 Fields that only take one value, like a sensor value or a condition, let you pick the variable from a list instead of typing it.

-Two things help when a flow grows. **Set variable** stores a value for later, useful when you need it several steps down.
-And **Alias** on a node puts a prefix in front of its output variables, so `result` from two different plugins becomes `cam1.result` and `cam2.result` instead of clashing.
+**Set variable** stores a value for steps further down. **Alias** on a node prefixes its output variables, so `result` from two different plugins becomes `cam1.result` and `cam2.result` instead of clashing.

 A misspelled name is caught on save, with **Unknown variable** naming the one it could not resolve.

 ## Options and running

-In the toolbar you can name the flow, turn it **Enabled** on or off, and set two behaviors:
+The toolbar holds the name, **Enabled**, and two behaviors:

 - **Ignore repeated events**, so a burst of triggers runs the flow once.
 - **Wait for completion**, so a new trigger waits until the current run finishes.

-Save with the **Save** button.
-If your flow has a **Manual** trigger, a **Run** button lets you test it.
-In the list, each automation shows when it last ran, and camera.ui disables one automatically if it points at a camera or sensor you've removed, with a notice to fix it.
-On the list you can select several automations at once to enable, disable, or delete them together.
+camera.ui disables an automation automatically if it points at a camera or sensor you've removed, with a notice to fix it.
+The list shows each automation's last run and lets you enable, disable or delete several at once.

 To share automations, see [Blueprints & store](/automations/blueprints).